Carlos Lehder: Norman's Cay

 In the late 1970s, the Lehder-Jung partnership began to diverge, due to some combination of Lehder's megalomania and his secret scheming to secure a personal Bahamian island as an all-purpose headquarters for his operations.

 That island was Norman's Cay, which at that point consisted of a marina, a yacht club, approximately 100 private homes, and an airstrip.
 In 1978, Lehder began buying up property and harassing and threatening the island's residents; at one point, a yacht was found drifting off the coast with the corpse of one of its owners aboard.
 Lehder is estimated to have spent $4.5 million on the island in total.

-As Lehder paid or forced the local population to leave, and began to assume total control of the island, Norman's Cay became his lawless private fiefdom.
+As Lehder paid or forced the local population to leave, and began to assume total control of the island, Norman's Cay became his lawless private fiefdom, after allegedly bribing the Prime Minister of the Bahamas Lynden Pindling.
 By this time, he had forced Jung out of the operation, and international criminal financier Robert Vesco had allegedly become a partner.
 Jung used his prior connections to take up a more modest line of independent smuggling for Pablo Escobar and stayed out of Lehder's way.

 From 1978 through 1982, the Cay was the Caribbean's main drug-smuggling hub, and a tropical hideaway and playground for Lehder and associates.
 They flew cocaine in from Colombia on all sorts of aircraft able to land fully loaded on the airstrip, reloaded it into various small aircraft, and then distributed it to locations in Georgia, Florida, and the Carolinas.
 Lehder was believed to have kept one kilo out of every four that was transported through Norman's Cay.

 Lehder expanded a runway to 3300 ft, protected by radar, bodyguards, and Doberman attack dogs for the fleet of aircraft under his command.
+The island also had the Colombian flag flying above it, and the National Anthem of Colombia was often sung.
 At the height of his operation, 300 kilograms of cocaine would arrive on the island daily, and Lehder's wealth mounted into the billions.
 He accumulated such staggering wealth that on two occasions he offered to pay the Colombian external debt.
 In 1978, he made an offer to do so to President Alfonso López Michelsen, in exchange for a free space for drug trafficking.
 In 1982, through Pablo Escobar, who was a Colombian Congressman at the time, Lehder did so again, this time in an attempt to prevent his extradition.
+In 1981, the DEA and the Bahamas police intervened on the island dismantling the empire built by Lehder, who escaped capture and said goodbye to the island on July 10, 1982, by bombing Clifford Park in Nassau with pamphlets with the phrase DEA go home written on them.
+Some of those pamphlets had $100 bills attached to them.